Domestic Abuse

 The Lambeth domestic abuse Multi-Agency Risk Assessment Conference (MARAC) is a meeting where professionals share information on high-risk cases of domestic abuse and put in place a risk management plan.
 The aim of MARAC meetings is to address the safety of the victim/survivor, children and agency staff, and to review and coordinate service provision in high-risk domestic abuse cases.

-Any professional working with a victim/survivor or their family can refer to the MARAC using the referral form via their agency’s MARAC representative.
+Any professional working with a victim/survivor or their family can refer to the MARAC using the online referral form via their agency’s MARAC representative.
 Professionals working with perpetrators of domestic abuse can also make a MARAC referral for the victim/survivor.
 However, the perpetrator should not be informed of the referral.

 MARAC referrals can be made at any time, however, as MARACs are two-weekly, there will be a wait between referral and the case being heard at the MARAC.
 All risk management and safeguarding work should therefore be done immediately, alongside the MARAC referral, and should not wait until the MARAC meeting.